AdobeDocs/cxm-learn.it-IT/help/deliverability/overview.md

 ---
-title: Consegna
+title: Recapito dei messaggi
-description: Questa è la panoramica dell’articolo.
+description: Panoramica dell’articolo.
 keywords: DDOM, recapito messaggi
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: add4209576cc04e99ec15e39d40706a852f91af4
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '11'
-ht-degree: 0%
+ht-degree: 100%

 ---

-# Panoramica sul recapito messaggi
+# Panoramica sul recapito dei messaggi

-Benvenuto.
+Benvenuto/a.

 <!--
 This is the landing page of the user guide.
 It should be the first list item in the TOC.md file.